KimaniMbugua/kenya-climate-agriculture-decision-support-system/README.md

 ---

-## Methodological Workflow
+## Methodological workflow

+The methodological workflow below summarises the order in which the experiment progresses from climate and agricultural data acquisition through preprocessing, statistical analysis, machine-learning modelling, explainable AI, scenario simulation, forecasting, vulnerability assessment, and decision-support delivery.
+It provides a visual guide to the complete analytical process before the detailed steps are presented.

 <p align="center">
   <img src="outputs/figures/Figure_4_15_Climate_Decision_Support_System_Methodological_Workflow.png" alt="Climate Decision Support System Methodological Workflow" width="100%">
 </p>

-The experiment follows these stages:

-1. **Environment setup and reproducibility**
+1. **Environment setup and reproducibility files**
 Prepare the Python environment and document the required software packages.
 2. **Data sourcing and quality assessment**
-   Load the source datasets, inspect temporal coverage, verify fields, and summarise missingness.
+Load the source datasets, inspect coverage, verify fields, and summarise missingness.
 3. **Representative crop selection**
-   Define the five crop case studies and document their agricultural roles.
+Define the five crop case studies and document their analytical roles.
 4. **Data preparation and integration**
 Aggregate annual climate variables, prepare agricultural variables, calculate annual NDVI anomaly, and merge the datasets by year.
 5. **Feature engineering**
 Construct rainfall, temperature, and NDVI anomalies; drought, wet, and heat-stress indicators; and lagged-yield predictors.
 6. **Climate and crop-yield trend analysis**
-   Apply linear trend estimation, Kendall-based trend tests, and Sen-slope approximations.
+Apply linear trend estimates, Kendall-based trend tests, and Sen-slope approximations.
 7. **Statistical validation**
 Evaluate Pearson and Spearman relationships, ADF and KPSS stationarity, Variance Inflation Factors, and residual autocorrelation.
 8. **Machine-learning modelling**
 Compare Naive Mean, Linear Regression, Ridge Regression, Bayesian Ridge, Random Forest, Gradient Boosting, XGBoost, and CatBoost using time-aware validation.
 9. **Model evaluation and selection**
 Report R², MAE, RMSE, MAPE, and cross-validation statistics.
-RMSE is used as the primary selection criterion and is interpreted alongside the other metrics.
+RMSE is used as the primary selection criterion, supported by the other metrics.
 10. **Explainable modelling**
 Use permutation importance and SHAP, where supported, to identify variables that influence predictions.
 These explanations are predictive rather than causal.
 11. **Climate-scenario simulation**
-    Modify temperature and rainfall inputs to assess how selected climate-impact models respond statistically.
+Modify temperature and rainfall inputs to assess how the selected climate-impact models respond statistically.
 12. **Recursive forecasting**
-    Generate future crop-yield pathways from the operational climate-plus-lag models and estimate approximate prediction intervals.
+Generate future crop-yield paths from the operational climate-plus-lag models and estimate approximate prediction intervals.
 13. **Composite vulnerability ranking**
 Combine scenario sensitivity and forecast results into a comparative crop-level vulnerability index.
 14. **Interactive decision-support dashboard**
 Present national indicators, crop analysis, climate scenarios, yield forecasts, model interpretation, and vulnerability insights.

----

 ## Model Design